mxie/operations/docs/corporate-docs/policy/signatory-and-banking.md

 _General_

-Any two (2) officers or individuals authorized by the Board may, on behalf of the Corporation transact, and delegate its respective authority to transact business with third-parties that do not exceed the amount of **$5,000** per transaction.
-Single transactions that exceed this threshold, or multiple transactions with a single third-party that exceed this threshold within a **three **month period, shall require majority approval by the Board of Directors.
+Only the Board of Directors may delegate authority to incur expenses over **$5,000**.
+Single expense transactions that exceed this threshold, or multiple transactions with a single third-party that exceed this threshold within a **three (3) month period**, shall also require majority approval by the Board of Directors.

+Furthermore, if an authorized transaction requires a contract, only the CEO is authorized to sign on behalf of the organization.